 Defining Tools with @tool

-The @tool decorator from langchain_core.tools transforms a regular Python function into a LangChain StructuredTool.
-The docstring is critical — the LLM reads it to understand when and how to call the tool.
+The @tool decorator from langchain_core.tools turns a regular Python function into a LangChain StructuredTool.
+The docstring is the most important part: the LLM reads it to understand when and how to call the tool.
 The Args: section in the docstring tells the model the name and type of each parameter:

 from langchain_core.tools import tool